Marketing91

 Importance of Verbal Communication - 2

 The first and foremost point in understanding the Importance of Verbal Communication is that it helps to build a positive image of the organization in the industry as a whole.
 The industry covers customers, vendors, investors, partners, government authorities, competitors, and other stakeholders of the firm with whom the management and staff have to deal on a day to day basis.
-Hence, it is very crucial to have clear and transparent channels of verbal communication.
+Hence, it is very crucial to have clear and transparent channels of verbal and written communication.

 2) The flow of thoughts and ideas